hank-179/radius-go/README.md

 - API key management API for creating, suspending, and deleting API keys.
 - Mandatory `X-API-Key` authentication for every `/api` request.
 - Optional API source allowlist for exact IP addresses or CIDR ranges.
+- Trusted reverse proxy support for `X-Forwarded-For` and `X-Real-IP`.
 - SQLite database creation on first startup.
 - One-time bootstrap API key printed when a new database is created.
 - zap logging with lumberjack rotation.
 Daily rotation is enabled by default.